somrajroy/CloudLandingZone/README.md

    * But `CostCenter=Finance Ops` (common in AWS/Azure) will break in GCP.
    * In `multi-cloud designs`, follow the `lowest common denominator principle` — if it works in the strictest cloud, it will work everywhere reliably.

-### Cloud-Agnostic Tagging Matrix for Landing Zones
+### Cloud-Agnostic Tag Dictionary for Landing Zones
 Below are enterprise-grade sample tags (dictionary) that you can leverage.
-If you use this dictionary as a baseline in your Landing Zone, you’ll automatically be future-proof. <br/>
+If this dictionary as taken as baseline in a Landing Zone, then automatically it will be future-proof. <br/>
 #### Mandatory Tags (Cross-Cloud Baseline)
 These are essential for governance, FinOps, automation, and compliance. <br/>